XZES40/XZES40-Transformer/README.md

 Each of these directories has a README of it's own explaining what it is and how it works.

+## How can I test?

+In the directory `xzes/transformer/test/simple_test_file` we have provided a simple test script that you can run on your local system which connects to the server running via Vagrant..
+Just run `./simple_test.sh` and then you should see HTTP 200 OK responses and transformed XML documents..

 ## Contributing

 If you have interest in contributing to this project, **great**!